Giampetterson/LindaCoin-Masternode-Script/README.md

 Check Linda Coin at https://lindacoin.com/

-The script should work no every Ubuntu {14|16} release and with very little effort on any distribution.
+The script should work on every Ubuntu {14|16} release and with very little effort on any distribution.

-You need a static public IP tha is included in the Digital Ocean's Droplet with 3vCPU and 1GB RAM that I use.
+You need a static public IP that is included in the Digital Ocean's Droplet with 3vCPU and 1GB RAM that I use.

 For having a common base you can use the following procedure after created your instance; you can simply copy/paste and follow the procedure.
 If you find typos or errors or (better) suggestions you are welcome.